yonkov/custom-welcome-guide/readme.txt

 = How to run a guide? =
 When creating or editing a post, a "Welcome Guide" tab will be visible in the Block Editor's sidebar, right below the Status & Visibility tab.
 Expand the tab and you will see a list with all the guides.
 You can also create a featured Guide, that will popup the first time the user opens the Block Editor.
 Please check the next question for more details.

-= Can I disable or customize the default Welcome Guide message? = Deffinitely!
+= Can I customize the default Welcome Guide modal? = Deffinitely!
 When an editor opens the Block Editor for the first time, the default Welcome Guide dialog pops up.
-To add a custom welcome guide popup and replace the default one, simply go to the plugin's settings page (Guides => Settings) and select a featured guide from the dropdown list.
+To add a custom welcome guide message and replace the default one, simply go to the plugin's settings page (Guides => Settings) and select a featured guide from the dropdown list.

 = Can I disable the guides for a specific post type? = Sure, you can remove the list with the guides in the Block Editor's sidebar for a specific post type, e.g. pages.
 Just go to the plugin's settings page and remove the tick on the toggle button for the respective post type.